wayneluke/vBulletin-6/Release/release_notes/vBulletin 6.0.4.md

 ### New Template Markup

-We have added a new vBulletin Markup tag to test for usergroups to the system.
+We have added a new vBulletin Markup tag (`vb:usergroup`) to test for usergroups to the system.
 This tag provides simpler markup to check if a user belongs to a specific usergroup over using the <vb:if> markup with ismemberof() code from previous versions.

 Usage: